-Many people don’t realize it, but we are constantly remodeling our bones, the minerals being absorbed by our body whist new bone is being created as new minerals are laid back down.
+Many people don’t realize but we are constantly remodeling our bones.
+The minerals are absorbed by our body whilst new bone is being created and new minerals are laid back down.
 If our body absorbs more minerals than it replaces, then over time our bones will become weaker.

-We can all expect to start losing some bone mass after about age 35, but there are certainly steps that we can take to help keep them as strong as possible.
-We must of course avoid smoking (no brainer) which is associated with bone loss and a multitude of other health problems, and we should regularly do weight bearing exercises.
-We don’t have to go crazy and regularly moving ourselves through gravity, as in walking, is sufficient for most people.
-However, the most important aspect when it comes to bone health is our diet and it is in this area off nutrition that most people are slipping up.
+We can all expect to start losing some bone mass after about age 35, but there are certain steps that we can take to help keep them as strong as possible.
+We must, of course, avoid smoking (no brainer) which is associated with bone loss and a multitude of other health problems, and we should regularly do weight-bearing exercises.
+We don’t have to go crazy and regularly moving through gravity, as in walking, is sufficient for most people.
+However, the most important aspect when it comes to bone health is our diet and it is in this area of nutrition that most people are slipping up.

 Importance of calcium